 In the course of my recent work on an endpoint tasked with fetching data from an external server, a peculiar bug surfaced.
-This external server occasionally threw errors, making the problem more elusive at it happened statistically, and not on every call.
+This external server occasionally threw errors, making the problem more elusive as it happened statistically, and not on every call.
 Join me as we explore the nuances of this intermittent challenge in asynchronous programming.

-The premise
+The Premise

 We all appreciate the speed that async programming brings to the table.
 However, as is often the case with powerful features, it comes with its own set of pitfalls.
 Let’s dissect a seemingly innocuous piece of code: